emo-eth/LazyScripts/README.md

 - LazyCSV: reading and writing CSVs in a single line.
 Supports reading namedtuples and writing lists-of-like-dicts
 - LazyJSON: reading and writing JSON in a single line
 - LazyMultithread: multithreading and multiprocessing single functions in a single line, with error handling and traceback printing
 - LazySoup: downloading webpages as BeautifulSoup objects without drama using a `requests` session.
-Supports routing network through a tor port for anonymous-ish scraping.
+Supports routing requests through tor with `LazyTor`.
 - LazyTor: Start and end Tor connections to use with `requests`.
-Get a pre-configured `requests.Session` with `TorConnection.Session()`.
-Get a new IP address with `TorConnection.renew()`.
-Don't forget to `TorConnection.close()` to end your Tor session!
-Supports context management, ie. `with TorConnection():` to close a Tor session automatically.
+Get a pre-configured `requests.Session` with `TorConnection().Session()`.
+Get a new IP address for an existing connection with `connection.renew()`.
+Don't forget to `connection.close()` to end your Tor process.
+Supports context management, ie. `with TorConnection() as connection:` to terminate a tor process automatically when you're done using it.

 # Installation